learnk8s/learnk8s.io/src/gatekeeper/content.md

 Since you want to prevent the resource from reaching the cluster, the right place for running this check is:

 - As a GIT pre-commit, before the resource is committed to GIT.
-- As part of your CI/CD pipeline before the branch is merged into the master branch.
+- As part of your CI/CD pipeline before the branch is merged into the main branch.
 - As part of the CI/CD pipeline before the resource is submitted to the cluster.

 ## Enforcing policies using conftest

-[Conftest](https://conftest.dev) is a testing framework for configuration data that can be used to check and verify Kubernetes manifests.
+[Conftest](https://conftest.dev) is a binary and a testing framework for configuration data that can be used to check and verify Kubernetes manifests.

 Tests are written using the purpose-built query language, [Rego](https://www.openpolicyagent.org/docs/latest/policy-language/).